jundalisay/superb/content/en/maharlika/laws/epira/chapter-4b.md

+---
+heading: "Chapter 4b"
+title: "Cross Ownership, Market Power Abuse and Anti-Competitive Behavior"
+description: "EPIRA Republic Act 9136"
+image: "/photos/physics/light.jpg"
+date: 2021-09-21
+---

-SEC.
+## SEC.
 45. Cross Ownership, Market Power Abuse and Anti-Competitive Behavior

 No participant in the electricity industry or any other person may engage in any anti-competitive behavior including, but not limited to, cross-subsidization, price or market manipulation, or other unfair trade practices detrimental to the encouragement and protection of contestable markets.

 No generation company, distribution utility, or its respective subsidiary or affiliate or stockholder or official of a generation company or distribution utility, or other entity engaged in generating and supplying electricity specified by ERC within the fourth civil degree of consanguinity or affinity, shall be